-You can now pick up the Watch Series 1 and Watch Series 2 from an Apple Store (or order one online), where you can also buy the very expensive Apple Watch Edition.
-Prices range from £269 to figures well over £1,000.
+You can now pick up the Watch Series 1 from an Apple Store (or order one online), where you can also buy the very expensive Apple Watch Edition, with pre-orders for the Series 3 launching on 15 September, with watches in stores from 22 September.
+Prices range from £249 to figures well over £1,000.
 Note that Apple is no longer selling the Gold models of Apple Watch Edition, which were available for up to £13,000 when the original Apple Watch series was launched.

-Apple now sells the Apple Watch Series 1, Apple Watch Series 2, Apple Watch Nike+, Apple Watch Hermes and Apple Watch Edition (the latter three are all part of Series 2, too).
+Apple now sells the Apple Watch Series 1, Apple Watch Series 3, Apple Watch Nike+, Apple Watch Hermès and Apple Watch Edition (the latter three are all part of Series 3, too).

-With five different watches to choose from, or six if you include the original Apple Watch that is still on sale at some third-party retailers, it is really tricky to know where to start.
+With five different watches to choose from, or six if you include the Series 2 that is still on sale at some third-party retailers, it is really tricky to know where to start.

-The Apple Watch Nike+, Apple Watch Hermès and the Apple Watch Edition all have the same internals and specifications as the Apple Watch Series 2, but have distinct aesthetic appearances.
-And you can choose between aluminium and stainless steels for the case of the Apple Watch Series 2.
+The Apple Watch Nike+, Apple Watch Hermès and the Apple Watch Edition all have the same internals and specifications as the Apple Watch Series 3, but have distinct aesthetic appearances.
+And you can choose between aluminium and stainless steel for the case of the Apple Watch Series 3.

 The Apple Watch Nike+, which is made from aluminium, is aimed at those who love running and are looking for a sport-orientated smartwatch.
 We see the Nike+ as an Apple Watch Sport replacement.

-Both the Series 1 and Series 2 come with a dual-core processor, which is the only differentiator between the new Apple Watch Series 1 and the original Apple Watch.
-It's important to note, though, that the Series 1 comes with a S1P dual-core (not to be confused with the single-core S1), while the Series 2 houses an S2 dual-code processor.
-From what we know, the only difference between the S1P and S2 chips is the S2's ability to hand a GPS signal.
-Both S1P and S2 chips feature a better GPU, which renders faster images on your watch.
+Both the Series 1 and Series 3 come with a dual-core processor.
+It's important to note, though, that the Series 1 comes with a S1P dual-core (not to be confused with the single-core S1), while the Series 3 houses an S3 dual-core processor, which should deliver substantially faster performance.

-Looking at the materials used, the stainless steel version of the Series 2 has the sturdier sapphire glass screen, while the Series 1 is protected with Ion-X glass.
-It should be noted that the aluminium models of the Series 2 are also made out of the same Series 1 glass-material.
+Looking at the materials used, the stainless steel version of the Series 3 has the sturdier sapphire glass screen, while the Series 1 is protected with Ion-X glass.
+It should be noted that the aluminium models of the Series 3 use the same Series 1 glass material.

-Price wise, the Series 1 starts at £269, while the Series 2 starts at £369.
-Prices increase when you start changing straps and materials.
-There is only the Sport Band available for Series 1 models, but if you want a different strap you can purchase it separately, but that will of course cost you a few more pennies.
-See our dedicated article on Apple Watch straps.
+There is only the Sport Band available for Series 1 models, but if you want a different strap you can purchase it separately, but that will of course cost you a few more pennies - all the same straps are compatible regardless of your watch model.

 Should I upgrade from the original Apple Watch?